This article is also available in Spanish here.

 First Corinthians may be a compilation of several letters that Paul wrote to the Corinthian Christians.
 L. L. Welborn proposes that there are three letters contained in First Corinthians.
 Letter A (1 Cor.
 10:1-22; 6:12-20; 10:23-11:34) covers issues related to associating with immoral and idolatrous people.
 Letter B (1 Cor.
 7-9, 12-16) was written in response to a letter from the Corinthians.
 Welborn refers to Letter C (1 Cor.
 1:1-6:11) as “Counsel of Concord”.
 L. L. Welborn, “The Corinthian Correspondence” (forthcoming).

-Conversely, Plutarch, and other non-biblical authors, never use the word kephalē (“head”) to describe any kind of husbandly leadership or authority before A.D.
-200. Paul described man as the kephalē of woman in 1 Corinthians 11:3, and husbands as the kephalē of wives in Ephesians 5:23.
+Conversely, Plutarch and non-biblical authors of the first century AD never use the word kephalē (“head”) to describe any kind of leadership or authority of husbands towards their wives.
+Paul described man as the kephalē of woman in 1 Corinthians 11:3, and the husband as the kephalē of the wife in Ephesians 5:23.
+Paul’s usage here may have nothing to do with authority.
 [My article Kephalē and “Male Headship” in Paul’s Letters here.]

 Peter Walcot, “Plutarch on Sex”, Greece & Rome, Second Series, Vol. 45, No. 2 (Oct., 1998), Cambridge University Press on behalf of The Classical Association, 176.

-In reality, only women from the upper classes and some female domestic slaves were housebound.
-Poorer women worked to make a living, and some of this work was done in public places such as the market.
+In reality, only women from the upper classes, and some female domestic slaves were housebound.
+Poorer women worked to survive, and some of this work was done in public places such as the market.

 Around the time of Paul and Plutarch, some women in the upper classes were shunning the classical ideal of the virtuous, mostly house-bound, Roman matron.
 These “new” women began appearing in public and took on more influential roles in society.
 Some even started wearing provocative clothing and lived promiscuous, scandalous lives.